AlexWang1987/promisify-fs/README.md

 continuing...

-If you want to have all asynchronous methods relating file, please refer to [bluebird](http://bluebirdjs.com/docs/api/promise.promisifyall.html) library.
+If you want to have all asynchronous methods operating file, please refer to [bluebird](http://bluebirdjs.com/docs/api/promise.promisifyall.html) library.